 You can make Easter Egg People.

 Use markers to color eggs.
 Our kids love this!

 Use this quick Easter egg dye to color eggs.

 Related Post: How to Not Go Crazy Decorating Easter Eggs With Kids

 This is one of my favorite Easter traditions!
 A few years ago we asked the Easter Bunny to visit on Friday night, so we could find our Easter baskets on Saturday.
 This has helped us have lots of fun the day before Easter, but then lets us focus on the spiritual side of Easter on Sunday.
 The Easter Bunny brings a new book, a few treats or bunny snacks, and maybe a small toy.
 It's nothing elaborate, but the kids are still thrilled.

 Taking an Easter photo is a must!
-This is our photo from last year, and this year, I can’t believe we’ll have another to add little one into the mix.
+This is our photo from a few years ago.
 If I'm on my A game, I love coordinating family outfits, but sometimes, I'm happy if I just get us all ready for church in time. 🙂

 There are so many fun Easter Egg Hunt ideas out there, but we love doing a color-coded Easter Egg Hunt.
 Hint: it's not all about the candy!
 Get all the details right here!